Tracking that still works after the next platform update.

 A tracking plan you can reference A written document mapping every event, conversion, parameter, and audience to the business question it answers.
 Lives in your Drive, not ours.
 When a platform update breaks something or you hire a new analyst, this is the spec that tells them what was supposed to happen and why.

-Analytics engagements are often project-based rather than ongoing.
-Once tracking is clean, it tends to stay clean until a platform update breaks something or the business adds a new channel.
-We're happy to build and hand off, or stay on a light retainer for monitoring.
+Analytics engagements are often one-time projects rather than ongoing retainers.
+Once tracking is clean, it usually stays clean until a platform update breaks something or the business adds a new channel.
+Project-based with a clean handoff, or a light retainer for monitoring.
+Either works.

 Current-state audit